jedevc/fyp-report/report.md

 implementation.

 To reduce the inline calls, we map over each statement in every block, detecting if a call is made to an inline block.
-If it is, we replace it with a group of statements, which are the mapped statements that make up the block it references (this is slightly inefficient, since we might end up mapping a statement twice, but it does ensure that there are no orphan inline calls).
+If it is, it is replaced with a group of statements, which are the mapped statements that make up the block it references (this is slightly inefficient, since we might end up mapping a statement twice, but it does ensure that there are no orphan inline calls).
-This statement group is a construct only created by this specific portion of the code and essentially represents a collection of statements that should be viewed as a series of lines of code - this is mainly provided to simplify the process of defining a mapping function, so that the type can remain
-$\text{Block} \to \text{Block}$.

 However, it is possible that in a few edge cases the above procedure won't work entirely correctly.
 This is because the exact order that blocks are visited in still matters despite the additional level of recursive mapping.
-If a function block is modified as part of the above procedure, then other function blocks that refer to this function block will still point to the old version, not the new one, as a side-effect of using a more condensed graph representation.
+Because of the more condensed graph representation, if a function block is modified as part of the above procedure, then other function blocks that refer to it will still point to the older unmodified version, not the new one, as a side-effect of using a more condensed graph representation.

 To resolve this issue, after mapping over every block completely, after all stages, we "repair" all pointers by looking up the name of the block that they expect to be pointing at, instead directing it to the new, correct block.

-After all this, all inline calls are correctly removed and the next stage of interpretation can begin.
+With this, all inline calls are correctly removed and the next stage of interpretation begins.

 ### Function call reduction

-In this next pass, we can now resolve all calls to the remaining blocks, those that are assigned a "function" interpretation.
+In this next pass, we can now resolve all calls to the remaining blocks, those that are assigned a function interpretation.
 At this stage, we don't create the functions themselves, but simply compute what the calls to them should look like.
-However, this is not as simple as the previous stage, we can't just insert a call of the form `block()` - some number of arguments may need to be passed!
+However, this is not as simple as the previous stage, we can't simply insert a call of the form `block()`, as some number of arguments may need to be passed.

-The need for introducing function arguments occurs when a chunk that is used in the block is assigned a "local" interpretation and is also accessed in some other block that eventually (either directly or indirectly) calls to it.

-For example, suppose that a block $x$ calls block $y$, which we can notate as
+The need for introducing function arguments occurs when a chunk is assigned a local interpretation, but it is accessed in more than one block.
+For example, suppose that a block $x$ calls block $y$, which we notate as $x \rightarrow y$.
-$x \rightarrow y$.
-If a variable $\alpha$ is declared in block $x$ as a local variable, then for $y$ to access this variable, the call $x \rightarrow y$ can be modified to pass $\alpha$ as a parameter.
-By performing this computation for all variables, for all calls, we can compute the function signature of each block and so modify all the vulnspec block calls into function-style calls.
+If a variable $\alpha$ is referred to by both $x$ and $y$, then for $y$ to access $\alpha$, the call $x \rightarrow y$ must be modified to pass
+$\alpha$ as a parameter.
+By performing this computation over all variables, for all calls, we can gradually compute the function signature of each block and so modify all the vulnspec calls into function-style calls.

 #### Rooting

-To determine which function calls need to be patched with what parameters, we first need to "root" each chunk, i.e. find a function block such that all references to a chunk are contained in that block and its descendants.
-We can then add that chunk's variables to the collection of local variables (at a later stage when we actually construct the function).
+Firstly, to determine which function calls need to be patched with what parameters, we need to "root" each chunk, i.e. find a function block, called a root, such that all references to a chunk are contained in that block and its descendants.
+This chunk's variables then clearly belong to that function block's stack frame.

 This process is essentially a variation of the lowest common ancestor problem in graph theory.
-However, the usual techniques for calculating this are for trees or directed acyclic graphs, which aren't sufficient for this problem since the call graph may contain cycles through the expression of recursive or co-recursive blocks.
+However, the usual techniques for calculating this are for trees or directed acyclic graphs, which aren't sufficient for this problem since the call graph may contain cycles (through recursion).

-A naive algorithm (and what we initially implemented) finds every block that references a local variable, then computes all possible paths to that block.
-After finding all the paths, the naive algorithm takes the common prefix of all paths to find the "best" location to place a variable.
-This result will be valid, however, as we show later with an example, it may not be optimal.
+A naive algorithm finds every block that references a local variable, then computes all possible paths to those blocks.
+After finding all paths, the algorithm extracts the common prefix of all paths to find the root location to place a variable.
+This result will be valid, however, as we show later with an example, it may not be optimal, and a "better" solution may be possible.

 The more complex "deepest-valid" algorithm starts the same way, computing all paths to a variable.
-Then, it finds the complete set of valid owners by finding the set of all blocks that are present in all paths (since the root block has to be present in every possible execution), removing those blocks which are part of a cycle.
-Finally, the deepest of these blocks can be selected to be the owner.
+Then, it computes the complete set of valid roots by finding the set of all blocks that are present in all paths (since the root block has to be present in every possible execution), additionally, removing those blocks which are part of a cycle.
+Finally, the deepest of the remaining roots can be selected to be the best root.

 To see the difference in these algorithms, consider the following specification, assuming that all chunks are local and all blocks are functions: